Making peace with the past

 While it is not untrue that the past can affect our behaviour, the need to heal is brought into question by a shift in understanding which happens when we explore the nature of life’s experience.
 But let’s explore the accepted paradigm first.

 “Treat others as you wish to be treated”

+A message that many of us have grown up with.
 A message that makes total sense.
-When we aren’t suffering, that’s what we tend to do.
-If someone treated you a way you wouldn’t wish to be treated, it would have as though your wellbeing was on the line.
+When we aren’t suffering, that’s what we tend to do and so we expect the same in return.
+So, if someone treated you in a way you didn’t wish to be treated, it would have felt as though your wellbeing was on the line.
 The rule wasn’t followed, you suffered and felt insecure.
-If your security and wellbeing was under threat, you would feel uneasy emotions.
+If your security and wellbeing felt like it was under threat, you would have felt uneasy emotions.
 Learnt at a young age, the beliefs that come with that experience can be painful and can pervade into later life.

 If what you really want is Peace, you can have it much more easily than you think.

-This is the point where we look back to the original statement, about the change in a fundamental understanding, the question of who we really are.
-If it looks to us like who we are is limited to a body, a mind, a set of thoughts and memories – as our culture teaches us to, we need help.
+This is the point where we look back to the original statement, about the change in a fundamental understanding.
+It starts by questioning who we really are.
+If it looks to us like who we are is limited to a body, a mind, a set of thoughts and memories – as our culture teaches us, we need help.
 If we look to the core of our being – our essence – who we really are, we notice that we are whole and perfect.
 Untouched by the past and secure in the here and now.

 Peace is at the very core of our being.
 When identification with the memories drops away, we experience Peace.